crad23/Abstract-Oscillators/README.md

 **Final Deliverables:**

-● Slides that summarize the work
+- Slides that summarize the work.
+This can be accessed [here](https://github.com/virajd98/Abstract-Oscillators/blob/merge-private-repo/Womanium-NovelQAlgs-Abstract-Oscillators.pdf)
-● **The .qmod and .qprog files for each step.** This can be found in the folder named [QMOD Files](https://github.com/virajd98/Abstract-Oscillators/tree/merge-private-repo/QMOD%20Files) and [QPROG Files](https://github.com/virajd98/Abstract-Oscillators/tree/merge-private-repo/QPROG%20Files) respectively.
+- **The .qmod and .qprog files for each step.** This can be found in the folder named [QMOD Files](https://github.com/virajd98/Abstract-Oscillators/tree/merge-private-repo/QMOD%20Files) and [QPROG Files](https://github.com/virajd98/Abstract-Oscillators/tree/merge-private-repo/QPROG%20Files) respectively.
-● The Python Jupyter notebooks with elaborate details for each step
+- The Python Jupyter notebooks with elaborate details for each step.
+This can be found [here](https://github.com/virajd98/Abstract-Oscillators/tree/merge-private-repo/Notebooks).

 ### Contributing